kobibell/docker-webapp/README.md

 # Simple Docker Webapp

+This repository contains a simple Docker web application.
+Follow the instructions below to build and run the application.

 ## Instructions

-### To run the docker web application, follow these instructions:

-- Run the following command in your current working directory of the application:

-Build the image with a tag
+1. **Build the Docker Image**

+   In your terminal, navigate to the directory containing the application.
+Then, build the Docker image using the following command:

 ```bash
   docker build -t name/repository-name:tag
 ```

-e.g.
+For example:

 ```bash
   docker build -t kobibell/docker-web:latest
 ```

+2. **Run the Docker Container**

-Now run the port mapping with the following command:
+   Run the Docker container with port mapping using the following command:

 ```bash
   docker run -p 8080:8080 kobibell/docker-web
 ```

-You can check the port mapping is running by going to your local host in your web browser and go to the following link: http://localhost:8080/
+You can then access the application by navigating to `http://localhost:8080/` in your web browser.

+3. **Check the Files in the Container**

-Check all the files is in the /usr/app directory by opening a new terminal and running the following command:
+   To verify that all files are in the `/usr/app` directory, open a new terminal and run the following command:

 ```bash
 docker exec -it [containerid] sh
 ls
 ```

-and you should see the following output:
+You should see the following output:

 ```bash
 /usr/app # ls